Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ##  Set up

 ###  Option A:
-1. Download only the .exe
+1. Download only the  Build folder according to your SO
 2. Download ollama and download the model via ollama
 3. Run the model on Ollama
 4. Start the .exe